 The site locations have been broadly supported by residents through previous consultations.
+Site WSG010 has been removed as an allocation following detailed consideration of the strong objections received from Dorset Council through Regulation 14 consultation.

-Most of these are proposed as small sites for one or two dwellings, which can be brought forward as needed, with dwelling types / tenure likely to reflect the site conditions and anticipated needs of the Estate and wider community but would be unlikely to deliver the affordable housing needed.
-The single, larger site can deliver the affordable housing, as well as a cluster of homes suited for some of the more elderly residents looking to down-size from their current homes in the area, and potentially some Estate rented homes, which would more likely come forward in a single phase of development (rather than spread over the plan period
+Most of the site allocations are proposed as small sites for one or two dwellings, which can be brought forward as needed, with dwelling types / tenure likely to reflect the site conditions and anticipated needs of the Estate and wider community but would be unlikely to deliver the affordable housing needed.
+The single, larger site can deliver the affordable housing, as well as a cluster of homes suited for some of the more elderly residents looking to down-size from their current homes in the area, and potentially some Estate rented homes, which would more likely come forward in a single phase of development (rather than spread over the plan period).

-5. Appraisal of the Regulation 14 version of the Neighbourhood Plan
+5. Appraisal of the Neighbourhood Plan